- 4 Types of Genders

 - For example, teacher, student, cousin, parent, etc.

-What are the 7 other genders?
+What are the other catagories of gender?

 Many people refuse to be classified as male or female, either because they do not identify themselves as male or female or because they are transitioning to the opposite gender.